📚 Part of: BMET Resource Hub › Specs & Selection

 Quick Answer: This reference covers IBP cable pinout configurations, excitation voltage requirements, and signal output ranges for major patient monitor brands — including Philips, GE, Mindray, Dräger, Nihon Kohden, and Datascope — helping BMETs verify cable integrity, identify transducer connector compatibility, and diagnose signal-level faults.

-📌 Article Scope: This page provides electrical specifications and wiring reference for IBP cables and transducer interfaces.
+📌 Article Scope: This page provides electrical specifications and wiring reference for IBP cables and the standardized transducer interface.

 For clinical troubleshooting of IBP waveform problems (damped traces, drift, zeroing failures), see our IBP transducer troubleshooting guide.
 For cross-brand accessory compatibility, see the multi-brand compatibility matrix.